Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

 The first inequality is due to Corollary~\ref{corollary:expectation bound}.
 The second inequality is due to Corollary~\ref{corollary:success unlikely}.
-The fourth inequality stems from Lemma~\ref{lemma:certificate space}.
-Since this bound is true for arbitrarily small~$\e > 0$, the correctness of Theorem~\ref{thm:MainFirstMoment} follows. \end{proof}
+The third inequality stems from Lemma~\ref{lemma:certificate space}.
+Since this bound is true for every $\e > 0$ for which $1/\e$ is integral, it also holds for the limit $\e \to 0$.
+Hence, we obtain